ivan-ivanov-penev/zendesk-doc-downloader/README.md

 itself.
 For some documents the 'download_url' returns HTTP status 404 'Not Found' (which means that either the URL is broken or the document is lost).
 For such documents there is little the application can do - this is an issue which can be resolved only by Zendesk.
-Information about such documents is logged in a CSV format into a separate log file called `missing-documents.csv` in the configurable root logging directory (check the full logging configuration in [log4j2.xml](src/main/resources/log4j2.xml) configuration file).
+Information about such documents is logged in a CSV format into a separate log file called `missing-documents.csv` in the configurable root logging directory.
+Alternately for the broken call links the file is called `missing-calls.csv` and it consists of the fields 'made_at', 'summary', 'resourceName' (which the name of its associated resource /e.g. contact or lead/ if any) and 'recording_url' (check the full logging configuration in the [log4j2.xml](src/main/resources/log4j2.xml) configuration file).

 ---